 The Legal Aid Foundation announced Aug.
 3 it raised $1.75 million from attorneys and law firms during its most recent Campaign for Justice, which ended with the fiscal year at the end of June.
 The Legal Aid Foundation raises money for Colorado Legal Services, which is the only statewide organization that provides civil legal aid to low-income people.

 Legal Aid Foundation executive director Diana Poole said money raised from donations is valuable because it doesn’t carry restrictions on its use that funding from federal and state sources comes with.
-State funding for Colorado Legal Services comes from the Eviction Legal Defense Fund and the Family Violence Justice Fund for legal services related to domestic violence, and is limited to use for those two types of legal aid.
+State funding for Colorado Legal Services comes from the Eviction Legal Defense Fund and the Family Violence Justice Fund for legal services related to domestic violence and is limited to those two types of legal aid.

-Jon Asher, executive director of Colorado Legal Services, said funding from the national Legal Services Corporation can be used for a broader range of services than domestic violence and eviction defense, but for the most part it can’t be used to serve people who are undocumented or incarcerated, and allows use for only limited legislative advocacy.
+Jon Asher, executive director of Colorado Legal Services, said funding from the national Legal Services Corporation can be used for a broader range of services than domestic violence and eviction defense, but for the most part it can’t be used to serve people who are undocumented or incarcerated, and allows use for limited legislative advocacy.

 Federal funding from the Victims of Crime Act has to cover providing direct services to victims, and the salaries of people supervising others who provide the direct services.
 A victim advocate previously told Law Week it’s not really possible for a person on staff to spend all their time doing only direct work with victims.

 Poole said the number of people eligible for Colorado Legal Services’ representation has increased, with the pandemic leaving hundreds of thousands of Coloradans out of work and in poverty.
 According to a news release, Colorado Legal Services serves people and families at or below 125% of the federal poverty line.